WEEK 14 - Molding and Casting

 Visible tool marks after CNC milling The mold was sanded manually to improve the surface finish before making the silicone mold.

-Limited detail due to the 6 mm milling bit The mold was designed with manufacturable relief features, and the surface was manually corrected after machining.
+Limited detail due to the 6 mm End Mill The mold was designed with manufacturable relief features and corrected after machining.

 Porosity of the milled material The mold was sealed before pouring silicone to improve release and reduce surface defects.